 Following the satisfaction of the conditions of the applicable HDC Commitment which may require, among other things, the provision by the applicable Mortgagor of equity, the satisfactory completion of construction within a certain time schedule from the making of the applicable construction 2024 Series F Linden Plaza Mortgage Loan and within a certain construction budget, the issuance of a certificate of occupancy, if applicable, the attainment of a specified minimum rental achievement level, and delivery of other required certificates and legal opinions, the Corporation will release the Construction LOC relating to the applicable construction 2024 Series F Linden Plaza Mortgage Loan.
-If said Construction LOC is not released because of a failure by the Mortgagor of the applicable Linden Plaza development to comply with the conditions enumerated in the related HDC Commitment or if said Construction LOC is not extended beyond its maturity until such conditions are satisfied, it is expected that said Construction LOC will be drawn upon by the Corporation and the Corporation could use the proceeds from said draw to redeem a portion of the applicable Outstanding 2024 Bonds or cause a portion of the applicable Outstanding 2024 Bonds or cause a portion of the applicable Outstanding 2024 Bonds to be subject to mandatory tender for purchase and remarketed (see "DESCRIPTION OF THE 2024 SERIES F-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2024 Series F-1 Bonds").
+If said Construction LOC is not released because of a failure by the Mortgagor of the applicable Linden Plaza development to comply with the conditions enumerated in the related HDC Commitment or if said Construction LOC is not extended beyond its maturity until such conditions are satisfied, it is expected that said Construction LOC will be drawn upon by the Corporation and the Corporation could use the proceeds from said draw to redeem a portion of the applicable Outstanding 2024 Bonds or cause a portion of the applicable Outstanding 2024 Bonds to be subject to mandatory tender for purchase and remarketed (see "DESCRIPTION OF THE 2024 SERIES F-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2024 Series F-1 Bonds" and "DESCRIPTION OF THE 2024 SERIES F-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2024 Series F-2 Bonds").

-The Construction LOC for the 2024 Series F Linden Plaza Mortgage Loan provides that, in the event that any rating assigned by S&P Global Ratings or Moody's Investors Service, Inc. to the Construction LOC provider is reduced below the minimum bank rating requirement of the Corporation or if such Construction LOC is confirmed by an irrevocable standby letter of credit, and such confirmation provider is reduced below the minimum bank rating requirement, and the Construction LOC provider fails to provide alternative or supplemental credit enhancement satisfactory to the Corporation within ninety (90) days, the Corporation may draw on the Construction LOC and hold the proceeds to secure the 2024 Series F Linden Plaza Mortgage Loan.
-If there is a default on the 2024 Series F Linden Plaza Mortgage Loan or the loan is not converted to a permanent loan pursuant to the terms of the HDC Commitment, the Corporation expects to apply such proceeds to redeem a portion of the Outstanding 2024 Bonds or cause a portion of the Outstanding 2024 Bonds to be subject to mandatory tender for purchase and remarketed (see DESCRIPTION OF THE 2024 SERIES F-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2024 Series F-1 Bonds") and at that time would assign the 2024 Series F Linden Plaza Mortgage Loan to the Construction LOC provider.
-Otherwise, such funds will be released to the Construction LOC provider upon conversion of the 2024 Series F Linden Plaza Mortgage Loan to a permanent Mortgage Loan or replacement or further credit enhancement of the Construction LOC.
+The Construction LOC for a 2024 Series C Mortgage Loan provides that, in the event that any rating assigned by S&P Global Ratings or Moody's Investors Service, Inc. to the Construction LOC provider is reduced below the minimum bank rating requirement of the Corporation or if such Construction LOC is confirmed by an irrevocable standby letter of credit, and such confirmation provider is reduced below the minimum bank rating requirement, and the applicable Construction LOC provider fails to provide alternative or supplemental credit enhancement satisfactory to the Corporation within ninety (90) days, the Corporation may draw on the applicable Construction LOC and hold the proceeds to secure the applicable 2024 Series F Linden Plaza Mortgage Loan.
+If there is a default on the applicable 2024 Series F Linden Plaza Mortgage Loan or the applicable loan is not converted to a permanent loan pursuant to the terms of the HDC Commitment, the Corporation expects to apply such proceeds to redeem a portion of the applicable Outstanding 2024 Bonds or cause a portion of the applicable Outstanding 2024 Bonds to be subject to mandatory tender for purchase and remarketed (see DESCRIPTION OF THE 2024 SERIES F-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2024 Series F-1 Bonds" and "DESCRIPTION OF THE 2024 SERIES F-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2024 Series F-2 Bonds") and at that time would assign the applicable 2024 Series F Linden Plaza Mortgage Loan to the Construction LOC provider.
+Otherwise, such funds will be released to the applicable Construction LOC provider upon conversion of the applicable 2024 Series F Linden Plaza Mortgage Loan to a permanent Mortgage Loan or replacement or further credit enhancement of the Construction LOC.]